martonbognar/kuifje/README.md

 A prototype for a Quantitative Information Flow aware programming language.

+Based on the paper: "Quantitative Information Flow with Monads in Haskell" by Jeremy Gibbons, Annabelle McIver, Carroll Morgan, and Tom Schrijvers.

 ## Generating documentation

 The important functions in the code are documented using Haddock notation.